 Arjun Reddy's Shalini Pandey Is Ranveer Singh’s Heroine In YRF’s Jayeshbhai Jordaar!

-Shalini Pandey had mesmerised everyone with her infectious charm and acting prowess in the Telugu blockbuster Arjun Reddy and we can confirm that her big Bollywood launch will be as Ranveer Singh's heroine in Jayeshbhai Jordaar, which is releasing next year.
+Shalini Pandey mesmerised everyone with her infectious charm and acting prowess in the Telugu blockbuster Arjun Reddy and we can confirm that her big Bollywood launch will be as Ranveer Singh's heroine in Jayeshbhai Jordaar, which is releasing next year.

 Shalini debuts with this Yash Raj Films production whose storyline celebrates women empowerment.
-The talented young actress will also be managed by YRF going forward.
-YRF has always discovered supremely talented outsiders like Ranveer Singh, Anushka Sharma, Bhumi Pednekar, etc who have become stars in their own right.
+The talented young actress will also be managed by YRF, going forward.
+YRF has always discovered supremely talented outsiders like Ranveer Singh, Anushka Sharma, Bhumi Pednekar and others who have become stars in their own right.

 So, one can imagine that Shalini will definitely be an actress to watch out for given YRF's trust in backing her as the leading lady opposite a powerhouse performer like Ranveer.

-The producer of Jayeshbhai Jordaar, Maneesh Sharma, who has cast Shalini in the film speaks highly of this 25-year old actress.
+The producer of Jayeshbhai Jordaar, Maneesh Sharma, who cast Shalini in the film, speaks highly of this 25-year old actress.

 "Our script and the vision of the film demanded a fresh face for the leading lady's part.
 Shalini's audition was so spontaneous and nuanced that we knew immediately that she was the right person for the part.
 She is an assured actor with a refreshing presence, and we have real confidence in backing her talent.
 She's really going to catch your attention in Jayeshbhai Jordaar!" says Maneesh.